Ashmitabasnyat9/Final-year-project/README.md

 Google Colab (short for "Google Colaboratory") is a web-based platform that allows users to run Jupyter notebooks in a cloud-based environment.
-It is a free service provided by Google that enables users to write and execute Python code in their web browser, without having to install any software or configure any environment on their local machine.
+It is a free service provided by Google that enables users to write and execute Python code in their web browser, without having to install any software or configure any environment on their local machine.
 In the project "Object Classification Using Light Weight CNNS", the Google Collab is used to create, train and test the machine learning model using the CIFAR-10 dataset.
 The lightweight CNN model is implemented using a deep learning framework such as